TritonDataCenter/sdc-cnapi/README.md

     make all
     node bin/cnapi.js

-To update the guidelines, edit "docs/index.md" and run `make docs` to update "docs/index.html".
+To update docs, edit "docs/README.md" and run `make docs` if necessary in order to update the Table of Contents.

 Before commiting/pushing run `make prepush` and, if possible, get a code review.